asokolsky/RESTing-with-Flask/01/README.md

 # Starting with Flask

 In this section we will build a simple flask application with launcher and a client, See farm folder.
-Here the recommended way to start working on this:
+Here is the recommended way to start working on this:

 ```
 alex@latitude:~$ cd Projects/RESTing-with-Flask